-During installation, the bi-directional communication between the driver and a printer connected to a network identifies the printer's configuration and the features available with the configuration, such as automatic 2-sided printing capability, additional trays, or a hard drive.
+During installation, the driver identifies the printer configuration and available features, such as automatic 2-sided printing, additional trays, or a hard drive.
 The controls for settings, such as 2-sided printing, tray selection, and secure printing are displayed or hidden/unavailable, and the mimic displays the correct printer configuration.
 This driver feature prevents users from making incorrect selections during installation.